Climate change

 Our carbon neutral strategy

 We have now produced a carbon neutral strategy.
-This strategy makes fighting climate change a guiding principle in our decision making as an organisation.
-It details our carbon reduction targets, and sets our emission baselines.
+This strategy makes fighting climate change key in our decision making as an organisation.
+It details our carbon reduction targets, sets our emission baselines and also provides a direction of travel.

 Our climate action and biodiversity work plan

-The work plan will be updated each year to show how emissions have decreased and detail any project changes.
+The work plan will be updated each year to show how emissions and projects have changed.
+This is an ever-evolving document that reflects how our understanding of sustainability changes.

 Our work so far